OpenTTD/OpenTTD/readme.txt

 3.0) Supported platforms
 ---- -------------------
 OpenTTD has been ported to several platforms and operating systems.
-It shouldn't be very difficult to port it to a new platform.
-The currently working platforms
+It should not be very difficult to port it to a new platform.
+The currently working platforms are:
-are:

   BeOS                 - SDL or Allegro
   DOS                  - Allegro